 What is Math?

 In some ways, it is easier to answer the question of what math is not.
 First, math is not simply number crunching; in fact, many math professors rarely encounter numbers in their research.
 Generally what mathematicians seek is a much deeper understanding of the nature of the world.
-Math is not only evidence-based calculation; it is proof-based also.
-To understand what a proof is, we have to uncover what the fundamental nature of mathematics is.
+Math is not only evidence-based calculation; it is also proof-based.
+To understand what a proof is, we have to uncover the fundamental nature of mathematics.

 Mathematics has been around since antiquity, and has fascinated and stimulated creative and logical thought for millennia.
-It is ubiquitous in nature and science and is rich in applications to the real world.
+It is ubiquitous in nature and science, and is rich in applications to the real world.
 Many mathematicians speak of the beauty of mathematics as a language for describing the universe.
 However, mathematics is not only a science; it is also an art.
 Although mathematicians are perceived as straight-laced, we all feel emotion when we think of math in terms of its fundamental nature, its omniscience, its art, and its science.
-To do pure math—math with no proposed application to any other field, is to get to the very heart of things.
-Math research is the discovery of new mathematical ideas, definitions and theorems.
+To do pure math – math with no proposed application to any other field – is to get to the very heart of things.
+Math research is the discovery of new mathematical ideas, definitions, and theorems.
 Boolean algebra (George Boole, 1854) was thought to be of no value at the time of its discovery.
 It was rediscovered a hundred years later and now serves as the basis of modern computation and digital logic.
-Calculus, a common mathematical system today, did not exist four hundred years ago.
-And although it was discovered four centuries ago, we still find new uses for it today.
+Calculus, now a common mathematical system, did not exist four hundred years ago.
+And although it was discovered four centuries earlier, we still find new uses for it today!

 What can I do with a Math degree?

-The job of mathematician has been hailed as one of the best, and well paid, in the world.
+The job of mathematician has been hailed as one of the best, and well-paid, in the world.
 What could be better for a math lover than to sit around and solve math problems all day?
-Even if you don’t want to be a professional mathematician, the study of math can be quite lucrative.
-A math degree not only guarantees acquiring skills in logical thinking and creative problem solving, but it also prepares graduates to excel in whatever job they choose.
-Students of math would also be suited for law school, medical school, business school and further studies in computer science.
+Even if you don't want to be a professional mathematician, the study of math can be quite lucrative.
+A math degree not only guarantees skill in logical thinking and creative problem solving, but it also prepares graduates to excel in whatever job they choose.
+Students of mathematics are also suited for law school, medical school, business school, and further studies in computer science.
 A math degree is infinitely useful and applicable to most career fields.
 Due to the variety of careers available to math majors, HPU offers four concentrations within the Mathematics major.

 Pure and Educational Math

-The pure math concentration lends itself to advanced study of mathematics in graduate school.
+The Pure Math concentration lends itself to the advanced study of mathematics in graduate school.
 Students attending graduate school in math may become professors, researchers in national labs, or consultants.
-The pure math concentration focuses more heavily on abstract mathematical thought and logic and produces students who are proficient in reading and writing proofs, as well as strong critical thinkers and problem solvers.
-The math education specialization prepares students for a job teaching in the K-12 system.
-A job teaching mathematics and sharing its beauty and wealth of applications with the future generation is another great use for a math degree.
+This concentration focuses more heavily on abstract mathematical thought and logic, and produces students who are not only proficient in reading and writing proofs, but are strong critical thinkers and problem solvers as well.

 Applied Math and Engineering